bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

 In total we have 484 species.
 Here’s a sample of the 25 species with 2 or more observations on iNaturalist (see `observations_count`).

-### That’s all folks!

-**WARNING**:
+## And, that’s all !

+Hope you find this useful too ✨

-Please bear in mind that this exercise does not handle taxon changes very well, e.g., *Prosopis nigra* is considered novel when it has actually suffered a taxon name change.
+[^1]: **WARNING**: Please bear in mind that this exercise does not
+    handle taxon changes very well, e.g., *Prosopis nigra* is considered novel when it has actually suffered a taxon name change.